 Please check out the difference between int(N(x),x); RET and int(N,x); RET I find one of these answers amusing to look at (because I didn't have to compute it and I can appreciate the work involved!) and the other seems almost silly: the function hasn't been told what to evaluate, so Maple can't integrate.
 The difference between "expressions" like V and "functions" like N can be subtle.
 Expressions seem more static, while functions have a more dynamic aspect - substituting is built into their structure.
 Maple also knows about such calculus topics as limits, sums, and series.
 I suggest that when you need to work with any of these, at that time please try help(limit) and help(sum) and help(series).
 I almost always look at the examples first.
 Don't be afraid to try some experiments, and look at the SEE ALSO pages if the command you are investigating doesn't do exactly what you want.
-Please see if you can answer this problem using only Maple without writing any intermediate results!
-Suppose A is a positive constant.
-Compute $\int_0^{\infty} (\sin Ax) e^{-x} dx$.
+Please try this simple problem with Maple: Suppose A is a positive constant.
+Compute $\int_0^\infty (\sin Ax) e^{-x} dx$.
 For which value of A is the integral largest?
 What is the value of that largest integral?
 It's time to graph.
 Disclaimer!
 Non-advertisement!!
 Important information!!!
 Symbolic manipulation programs such as Maple are increasingly available.
 Mathematica and Derive are other programs with the same capability.
 There are many special purpose programs in science, engineering, and mathematics which have extensive "intelligence" to analyze models.
 We're considering Maple here because Rutgers has a site license for this program.
 It is generally available on Rutgers systems.
 The specific instructions won't be the same from program to program, but many of the same ideas will be present.
 Students should expect to have a machine do tiresome or elaborate symbolic computations as well as numerical computations.